ivanzolotuhin/adjhomework/README.md

 # Run cicd.sh from repo root folder.
 what script does:
-build docker container adjust:latest on localhost deploy it with helm chart `./helm_chart`: 3 replicas and healthcheck enabled.
+build docker container adjust:latest on localhost `docker build -t adjust:latest .`

+deploy it with helm.
+`helm upgrade --install adjust -f values.yaml helm_chart` 3 replicas and healthcheck enabled.
 Service should be available withing the k8s as adjust.default.svc.cluster.local FQDN.
 Run test.
+`kubectl run -i --tty test --image=adjust:latest --rm --image-pull-policy='Never' --restart=Never --command -- curl adjust.default.svc.cluster.local`

 It runs the same container adjust:latest, because it have built-in curl command, run `curl adjust.default.svc.cluster.local` and print ok if grep lines "Well, hello there"

 # Consideration
 Because there is no mention about ingress, open public port or use HPA, there is no port accessible outside K8S and there is no autoscaling implemented.